 Figure 1.
-The classification matrix used in GBRMPA's Coral Bleaching Risk and Impact Assessment Plan used to inform the final decision as to which response level needs to be triggered.
+The classification matrix used in the Reef Authority's Coral Bleaching Risk and Impact Assessment Plan used to inform the final decision as to which response level needs to be triggered.
 From: Coral Bleaching Risk and Impact Assessment Plan (GBRMPA 2013).